valeriangalliat/blog/gear.md

 On this page you'll find the list of all the gear I use!
-It's mainly around my [FunkyVal](https://www.youtube.com/FunkyVal) channel on YouTube because that's what requires most of it.
+It's mainly around my [FunkyVal](https://www.youtube.com/FunkyVal) channel on YouTube because that's what requires most of it, but not limited to. 😉

 ## Music